Alcohol and Substance Abuse Evaluation

 There are a number of studies that identify various groups of patients presenting to EDs who are at high risk for substance abuse.
 Practically, almost every patient is at risk.
 Even with the time/resource pressures in the ED, it is reasonable and appropriate to ask every patient about use/abuse of tobacco, alcohol, or other drugs.
 If the patient admits to alcohol use, a pattern of abuse may often be easily elicited with simple questioning, but unless there is obvious abuse a simple screening tool should be used.
 These are further described below.

 There are also many patients who present to the ED requesting help for their drinking or substance abuse.
-Response to this request will be very dependent on local resources, which emergency physicians should be familiar with.
-There are 3 components of ED evaluation for persons seeking treatment for a substance abuse problem or those confirmed to have such a problem while in the ED.
+Response to this request will be dependent on local resources, which emergency physicians should be familiar with.
+There are three components of ED evaluation for persons seeking treatment for a substance abuse problem or those confirmed to have such a problem while in the ED.
 They are (1) assessment of the need for treatment, (2) placement or referral into appropriate treatment, and (3) determination of physical suitability for treatment.
-[12]
+[16]

 Assessment